Copepod: Copepods as parasitic hosts

 In addition to being parasites themselves, copepods are subject to parasitic infection.
-The most common parasite is the marine dinoflagellates, Blastodinium spp., which are gut parasites of many copepod species.
-Currently, 12 species of Blastodinium are described, the majority of which were discovered in the Mediterranean Sea.
+The most common parasites are marine dinoflagellates of the genus Blastodinium, which are gut parasites of many copepod species.
+Twelve species of Blastodinium are described, the majority of which were discovered in the Mediterranean Sea.
 Most Blastodinium species infect several different hosts, but species-specific infection of copepods does occur.
 Generally, adult copepod females and juveniles are infected.

 During the naupliar stage, the copepod host ingests the unicellular dinospore of the parasite.
 The dinospore is not digested and continues to grow inside the intestinal lumen of the copepod.
 Eventually, the parasite divides into a multicellular arrangement called a trophont.
 This trophont is considered parasitic, contains thousands of cells, and can be several hundred micrometers in length.
 The trophont is greenish to brownish in color as a result of well-defined chloroplasts.
 At maturity, the trophont ruptures and Blastodinium spp. are released from the copepod anus as free dinospore cells.
 Not much is known about the dinospore stage of Blastodinium and its ability to persist outside of the copepod host in relatively high abundances.